Vasculogenic Erectile Dysfunction (ED)

 Minimally Invasive Endovascular Procedure for Vasculogenic Erectile Dysfunction

 Angioplasty is a procedure in which the endovascular specialist repairs the dissected section of an artery by inflating a special balloon inside the artery to widen it.
 During the procedure, the specialist may also place a stent (a mesh-like device to hold the artery open) at the site of the angioplasty to keep the artery open.
 In this way, the specialist eliminates the blockage in the same way that specialists fix arterial blockages in the brain, heart and elsewhere in the body.
-Men undergoing this minimally invasive procedure at University Hospitals Cleveland Medical Center are under conscious sedation.
+Men undergoing this minimally invasive procedure are under conscious sedation.
 The procedure takes about an hour to 90 minutes.

 The Link Between Vasculogenic Erectile Dysfunction and Cardiovascular Disease

 The medical establishment has long recognized the connections between vasculogenic ED and cardiovascular disease.
 In fact, vasculogenic ED almost always precedes other types of atherosclerotic cardiovascular disease, including heart attack and stroke.
-As such, assessment and management of vasculogenic ED through a program like University Hospitals’ multidisciplinary vasculogenic ED program not only helps in successfully treating ED, but can also put the patient on a life-saving care path that can result in the identification, treatment and/or prevention of other more serious forms of cardiovascular disease.
+As such, assessment and management of vasculogenic ED through a program like University Hospitals’ multidisciplinary vasculogenic ED program not only helps in successfully treating ED but can also put the patient on a lifesaving care path that can result in the identification, treatment and/or prevention of other more serious forms of cardiovascular disease.

 Tony's Story